-A critical legislative issue here is the need to restrict the lighting of fires in the open during the fire season.
+A critical legislative issue here appears to have been missed, and that is the need to restrict the lighting of fires in the open during the fire season.
 That should apply to private property as well as all public lands.
 There is no such requirement in Victoria, which possibly has the highest danger.
-Some States have restrictions, as in WA, where fires may not be lit in the open in many Shires from October to April.
-Reducing fire escapes from camp fires, burning of rubbish and animal carcasses, using angle grinders and welders in open paddocks, etc, is something that could make a significant difference.
-Campers in reserves and parks also contribute to such events.
-Many of these people are tourists from the cities or overseas who have little understanding of the risks.
-One estimate some years ago put this cause at the same level as lightning strikes.
-Yet it has been completely ignored by government.
+Some other State do have restrictions, as in WA, where fires may not be lit in the open in many Shires from October to April...
+Surely, reducing fire escapes from camp fires, burning of rubbish and animal carcasses, using angle grinders and welders in open paddocks, etc, is something that could make a significant difference.